BACK

 There are multiple factors to consider to figure out what is best for your situation.

-Buying and holding is a real estate strategy where an investor buys property and holds onto it for a period of time.
+Buying and holding is a real estate investment strategy where an investor buys property and holds onto it for a period of time.
 During this time, many property owners rent out the space.

-Buying and holding typically goes hand in hand with renting out property.
+Buying and holding as a real estate strategy typically goes hand in hand with renting out property.
 There aren’t many investors that can (or would, even if they could) leave property vacant for an extended amount of time.

-Buy and Hold Advantages and Disadvantages
+Buy and Hold Investing Advantages and Disadvantages

 Appreciation